-The event taking place every year in Reykjavik is a real refreshment during the long winter nights.
-This festival lasts for three days and its main objective is to create amazing light installations on separate buildings, in various public places, museums, concert halls and even swimming pools.
+The event, taking place every year in Reykjavik, is a real refreshment during the long winter nights.
+This festival lasts for three days and its main objective is to create amazing light installations on separate buildings, in various public places, including museums, concert halls, and even swimming pools.
 Eventually, Reykjavik becomes so beautiful that crowds of tourists can't help but walk around the city for hours with their mouths open.

 The program of the Winter Lights Festival is a mixture of entertainment and art.
 It's also an educational experience that incorporates industry, environment, history, and sports.
 Major museums and thermal pools of Reykjavík, as well as the Reykjavík Ski Resort, participate in the festival with their own fun events.
 However, the main highlights of the festival are beautiful light installations that brighten the night in the city.